 Ask for editorial review

-You can ask for an editorial review by posting on dev-mdc.
+You can ask for an editorial review by posting on the MDN discussion forum.
 Be sure that the Editorial review flag is ticked.
 In the MDN Editor UI, it appears near the bottom under Review needed?